Functional crown lengthening around bleeding crown and veneer restorations

 Editor’s note: This article originally appeared in Perio-Implant Advisory, a chairside resource for dentists and hygienists that focuses on periodontal- and implant-related issues.
 Read more articles and subscribe to the newsletter.

 Scott Froum, DDS, a graduate of the State University of New York, Stony Brook School of Dental Medicine, is a periodontist in private practice at 1110 2nd Avenue, Suite 305, New York City, New York.
 He is the editorial director of Perio-Implant Advisory and serves on the editorial advisory board of Dental Economics.
-Dr. Froum, a diplomate of the American Board of Periodontology, is a volunteer professor in the postgraduate periodontal program at SUNY Stony Brook School of Dental Medicine.
+Dr. Froum, a diplomate of both the American Academy of Periodontology and the American Academy of Osseointegration, is a volunteer professor in the postgraduate periodontal program at SUNY Stony Brook School of Dental Medicine.
+He is a PhD candidate in the field of functional and integrative nutrition.
 Contact him through his website at drscottfroum.com or (212) 751-8530.